IustinTargovet/MineKampf210/README.md

 * Server stability and performance updates
 * New feature: sort inventory (press middle mouse button in your inventory or chests to sort your inventory)
+* Big new feature: mcMMO is now up, running and tested!
+Level up your gathering and crafting skills and gain special skills such as double drops.
+More about the plugin [here](https://mcmmo.org/#home)
 * Minor bug fixes: Chunks pre-rendered; splated the lag... hopefully.